kaistomics/cnnGWAS/README.md

 ## 3. Model training

 > In this stage, the training itself take place.
-As an example, a pre-produced sample file is provided (02_PreProc/Data/AUTsummary.hg19_AE_30SNP.pkl.gz).
+As an example, a sample file is provided (02_PreProc/Data/AUTsummary.hg19_AE_30SNP.pkl.gz).

 ```
 cd 03_RunCNN